thunder/thunder_schema/documentation.md

 - YourSchemaNameSchemaExtension.php

-You will find example for that in the thunder_gqls module, for all the schema extension we provide.
+You will find examples for that in the thunder_gqls module, for all the schema extension we provide.

-Let's do some examples.
-We will extend the Thunder schema with our own types.
-To do so, we first create a new custom module called myschema
+Let's do some examples: We will extend the Thunder schema with our own types.
+To do so, we first create a new custom module called myschema:

     drush generate module --answers='{"name": "My Schema", "machine_name": "myschema", "install_file": false, "libraries.yml": false, "permissions.yml": false, "event_subscriber": false, "block_plugin": false, "controller": false, "settings_form": false}'